Kiyoshi364/websemantica/docs/main.typ

 We implemented the reference library using some list builtins and predicates from `library(reif)`~#cite(<indexingdif>).
-We show the implementation
-ommiting type checking
-in @prog:reference-impl.
 The implementation is straight forward, because of this, we will not talk about it any further.